de-grote/aoc2016/readme.md

 * day 5: Brute force hashing, how fun.
 Also it took me half an hour to debug this because no one told me ``>>`` has priority over ``&`` and I almost went insane.
 This day also made me install a dependency and takes way to long to run in debug mode.

+* day 6: I tried way to long to see if I could get my code to compile using the lenght of one line, but after way too much time I just put in 8 and gave up on that, the rest of the day was doable and part 2 was just changing a max to a min so that was easy.

 ---

 Thanks for reading!